DrLex0/print3d-adjustable-glass-bed-bracket/SpringLoadedKnobs/README.md

 ## Printing

-For the **knobs:** as with the originals, **ABS** is recommended for heat resistance.
+For the **knobs/nuts:** as with the originals, **ABS** is recommended for heat resistance.
 Print slowly and if possible, provide moderate cooling to get an accurate result.
 See the main README in the top level of this repository for more details.

 All these parts should be printed at 0.1 mm layers.
 Infill doesn't really matter.